reelgirly/Flex-2-15-Haswell-/README.md

 FakeSMC.kext/Info.list
 - in FakeSMC.kext / added FANs and AC with 60W

+VoodooPS2Keyboard.kext
-- in VoodooPS2Keyboard.kext / located in VoodooPS2Controller.kext/Contents/PlugIns / edited keymap for Flex 2-15
+- located in VoodooPS2Controller.kext/Contents/PlugIns
+- edited keymap for Flex 2-15

 **Kexts to patch by hand:**